Acceptance (novel): Control and Ghost Bird

-Grace announces that the biologist is returning to the Island.
-Ghost Bird — herself a copy of the biologist generated by Area X — encounters her original self, transformed into a staggeringly immense, hyper-sentient, whale-like creature, unbound by physical law and covered with eyes.
-Control, Ghost Bird, and Grace decided to return to the Tower, where Ghost Bird encounters the Crawler.
+Back in the present, Grace announces that this original biologist is now returning to the island.
+Ghost Bird — herself a copy of the biologist generated by Area X — soon encounters this original self, transformed into a staggeringly immense, hyper-sentient, whale-like creature covered with eyes.
+Control, Ghost Bird, and Grace decide to return to the Tower, where Ghost Bird encounters the Crawler.
 When she touches it, she sees the birth of Area X as if it is its own universe.
-Grace shoots at the Crawler and accidentally hits Ghost Bird.

-Meanwhile, Control, overcome by the brightness, is transforming into something nonhuman, a loping creature with paws.
-Maimed by the Crawler and close to death, he descends further into the Tower.
+Grace shoots Ghost Bird, who is completely unharmed.
+Meanwhile, Control, overcome by the brightness himself, is transforming into something nonhuman, a loping creature with paws.
+He descends further into the Tower.
 As he comes closer to the light at the bottom of the Tower, he realizes that it is the flower that pricked Saul and created Area X. He leaps into the light.
 Grace and Ghost Bird exit the Tower and head to the border.
-Ghost Bird is ambivalent about the possible total expansion of Area X but is mindful of Grace and her connection to others outside of Area X. They find the Southern Reach building abandoned.
+Ghost Bird is ambivalent about the possible total expansion of Area X but is mindful of Grace and her maintained connection to loved ones outside of Area X. They find the Southern Reach building abandoned.
 The two continue walking, unsure if Area X is gone or if the border has expanded even further.